 Business in the Global Market Certificate

-The Business in the Global Market Certificate Program is designed to better prepare students for entry into an increasingly globalized workplace by developing an understanding of the culture and customs of a selected region of the world through language study, study abroad experience and associated coursework.
-The program will help develop students' critical thinking and contextual skills by encouraging students to study and see first-hand how various geographic regions contribute to the global economy.
+The Business in the Global Market Certificate Program is open to all majors and designed to better prepare students for entry into an increasingly globalized workplace.
+The program develops an understanding of the culture and customs of a selected region of the world through language study, study abroad experience and associated coursework.
+Participants will develop critical thinking and contextual skills through study and seeing first-hand how various geographic regions contribute to the global economy.
 The program is designed for students who wish to pursue a career in business and who have a strong interest in working abroad.

 Program Requirements